m2lines/convection-parameterization-in-CAM/README.md

 Full details of these can be seen in the specific implementation in CAM linked above.

 There are test routines associated with this code in `/tests/test_CAM_interface/`.
-Guidance on running these can be found in the main README.
+Guidance on running these can be found below.